SamirSaji/SamirSaji/README.md

 ### Hello there, I'm Mohammed Samir 👋

-#### Software Engineer by weekdays and a hardcore biker by weekends
+#### Software Engineer👨‍💻 by weekdays and a Hardcore Biker🏍️ by weekends

 #### `Presently using the account` [@samir-nimbly](https://github.com/samir-nimbly) 💼